-With Kaellax’s help that summer, my fifth year studying with the Kirin Tor went by with a breeze.
-I wrote to Maron regularly, studied as hard as I could, and paid little attention to the world around me.
-My skills in fire skyrocketed and Angus soon told me that I was track to surpass my grandfather as a powerful fire mage.
+With Kaellax’s help that summer, my fifth year studying in the Academy went by with a breeze.
+I wrote to Maron regularly, studied as hard as I could, and paid very little attention to the world around me.
+My skills in fire skyrocketed and Angus soon told me that I was on track to surpass my grandfather as the youngest Flamecaller on record.

-Of course, frost magic continued to give me trouble, but my skills harnessing the arcane magic came all too easy now.
-In one year I went from barely able to produce an arcane shield to teleporting clear across the city.
+Of course, my studies in other magics continued to give me trouble, but my skills harnessing the basic elements of the twisting aether came all too easy now.
+In one year I went from barely able to produce an magical shield to teleporting clear across the city.

 I turned 18 and ignored any notion of a celebration.

 Angus wouldn’t let it slide, however, and took the time to teach me the magnificent fire spell known as the Dragon’s Breath.
 It was a show of skill, and I wasn’t exactly great at it, but Angus assured me it would woo the ladies during the Summer Festival.

 When classes let out at the end of the academic year I had climbed the ranks, though I was well behind the most powerful of the young protégés, including the ever-so-popular Lady Evanor.
 I didn’t mind.
 She was several years my senior.
 I had plenty of time to catch up and surpass her.

 I had decided to brave a trip south to Stonehaven, but on the final day of classes my plans were changed by a letter from the capital of Lederan.

 Appoleon, Apprentice of the Order of the Crystal Blade, has requested your presence in the capital for the Summer Festival.Signed, Appoleon

 P.S.
 Come say hi!